How to use a Reverse Proxy

 Your server IP can be found on the overview page of the panel.

 You can also add an SSL cert here.
 You'll need to generate this yourself.
-Best place todo that would cloud flare.
+The best place to do that would be cloud flare.
 You can then add the cert and key to the proxy.

 Please note, it might take up to 24 hours for DNS settings to update.
 So if it doesn't work right away, check back later.